Heathkit H8: Description

 On the H8, all of this code is already pre-installed in a 1 KiB ROM in a monitor program known as "PAM8", occupying locations 0 through 3FF_{16} and the H17 disk I/O drivers used for booting, occupying a 2 KiB ROM occupying locations 1800_{16} through 1FFF_{16} The ROM contains code to control the keypad and display, booting it directly into an operable state.
 Several versions of the PAM-8 ROM were sold as upgrades; at one point Heathkit switched to using 2 KiB ROMs, occupying through 7FF_{16} and subsequently to a 4 KiB ROM occupying through FFF_{16}.
 The ROMs interfere with the operation of standard CP/M, which assumes it can write the memory near location 0, in particular the interrupt handler pointers.

 PAM8 and portions of HDOS use an unusual address notation called "split octal" where 16-bit numbers are split into two 8-bit numbers printed in octal: the first location was "000.000" and the location after "000.377" was "001.000".
 In order to distinguish numbers in split-octal notation from 16-bit octal numbers, the two digit groups are often separated by a special symbol.
 Most mini- and micro-computers use either straight octal (377 was followed by 400) or hexadecimal.)
 With the introduction of the optional HA8-6 Z-80 processor replacement for the 8080 board, the front-panel keyboard got a new set of labels and hexadecimal notation replaced octal.

+Heath/Zenith ended H8 manufacturing in 1981 because its design did not comply with FCC Part 15 regulations.

 Benton Harbor Bus

-The 50-pin "Benton Harbor Bus" was considered an improvement on the S-100 bus.
+The 50-pin Benton Harbor Bus was considered technically superior to the S-100 bus.
 The 50-pin bus of the H8 contains sixteen address lines, eight data lines, five interrupt lines, and the system control lines.
 Like the S-100 bus, it does not supply +5 V; each card is expected to have its own local +5 V regulator powered from "unregulated" +8 V on the bus.

+The bus is laid out to avoid the electrical problems of the S-100 system (like +8V and -16V being placed beside each other).

+H8 engineers cited several reasons for not using the S-100 bus: The bus was glitchy and it would not have fit the cabinet.
+The Benton Harbor bus was less expensive and Heath did not want to encourage customers dissatisfied with "weird hardware accessories" to blame the company.
+Regardless of the reason, H8 customers became dissatisfied with not being able to use the many S-100 products; Heath attempted to compensate by releasing Benton Harbor Bus-compatible accessories.
+A Heath owner complained in 1983, however, that Heath/Zenith's prices were much higher than equivalents for other computers.